Q: When will I receive my tickets?

 Q: Can I book an excursion?

-We offer an extensive programme of excursions and tours from private 4WD tours to relaxing boat trips on the river through our agent West African Tours, which can be booked in The Gambia.
+We offer an extensive program of excursions and tours from private 4WD tours to relaxing boat trips on the river through our agent Discovery Tours, which can be booked in The Gambia.
 See a full list of excursions.
-Payment can be in Dalasi, Sterling or by Mastercard, the surcharge is 5%, however this can be subject to change without notice.
-Unfortunately we are unable to accept visa credit cards for excursions.
+Payment can be in dalasi or sterling.
+We also accept Visa with a surcharge of 5% - this can be subject to change without notice.
+Unfortunately we are currently unable to accept MasterCard credit or debit cards for excursions.

 Q: Does The Gambia have watersports?

-Surf can be high with strong undercurrents on the coast of The Gambia, so some activities may not be advisable.
-As a rule, The Gambia does not offer paragliding, waterskiing or watersports activities.
+The surf can be high with strong undercurrents on the coast of The Gambia, so some activities may not be advisable.
+As a general rule, The Gambia does not offer paragliding, waterskiing or watersports activities.